-The Timer1 interface consists of five MMRS: T1LD, T1VAL, T1CAP, T1CLRI, and T1CON.
-T1LD, T1VAL, and T1CAP are 32-bit registers that hold 32-bit unsigned integers.
-T1VAL and T1CAP are read only.
-T1CLRI is an 8-bit register.
-Writing any value to this register clears the Timer1 interrupt.
-T1CON is a configuration MMR and is described in Table 54.
+The Timer1 interface consists of five MMRS.

+- T1LD, T1VAL, and T1CAP are 32-bit registers and hold 32-bit unsigned integers.
+T1VAL and T1CAP are read only. - T1CLRI is an 8-bit register.
+Writing any value to this register clears the Timer1 interrupt. - T1CON is a configuration MMR and is described in Table 53.

 Timer1 features a postscaler that allows the user to count the number of Timer1 timeouts between 1 and 256.
 To activate the postscaler, the user sets Bit 23 and writes the desired number to count into Bits[24:31] of T1CON.
-When that number of timeouts is reached, Timer1 generates an interrupt if T1CON[18] is set.
+When this number of timeouts is reached, Timer1 generates an interrupt if T1CON[18] is set.